At a glance

 The household route: excretion onto bedding and surfaces

 Cisplatin reaches the sleep environment by the route shared across the chemotherapy family.
 It is cleared substantially through the kidneys, so for several days after each infusion the patient's urine and other fluids carry the drug, depositing onto the surfaces and fabrics they contact.
-Inferred — cisplatin is largely renally excreted, so excreta carry residual drug, as documented for the antineoplastic class Hospital surveys make the pattern concrete: antineoplastic drugs are found across patient areas, with the highest levels on the floors of patient lavatories, explicitly tied to the handling of patients' urine.
-Peer-reviewed — Hedmer et al. 2008
+Inferred — cisplatin is largely renally excreted, so excreta carry residual drug, as documented for the antineoplastic class Hospital surveys make the pattern concrete for the antineoplastic-drug class generally: surface contamination is found across patient areas, with the highest levels on the floors of patient lavatories, explicitly tied to the handling of patients' urine.
+That study measured cyclophosphamide and ifosfamide specifically, not cisplatin, so this is class-level supporting evidence rather than cisplatin-specific data.
+Inferred — extrapolated from antineoplastic-class surface monitoring; Hedmer et al. 2008 did not assay cisplatin/platinum

-The bedding link is specific.
-In a study of which tasks led to measurable drug in nurses' bodies, changing the sheets or making the bed of a treated patient was one of the strongest contributors.
-Peer-reviewed — Villa et al. 2023 In a home, the person doing that is usually a family caregiver — which is why this belongs in a bedroom atlas.
+The bedding link is specific to the drug class rather than to cisplatin itself.
+In a study of which tasks led to measurable drug in nurses' bodies, changing the sheets or making the bed of a treated patient was one of the strongest contributors — but the drugs biomonitored were methotrexate, cyclophosphamide, ifosfamide, a 5-fluorouracil metabolite, and doxorubicin, not cisplatin.
+Inferred — extrapolated from antineoplastic-class biomonitoring; Villa et al. 2023 did not assay cisplatin/platinum In a home, the person doing that is usually a family caregiver — which is why this belongs in a bedroom atlas.

 Keeping it in proportion